sostheim/lbex/README.md

 <b>loadbalancer.lbex/upstream-type</b> - The upstream-type indicates the type of the backend service addresses to direct to.
 The default, `node`, directs load balanced traffic to the Kubernetes host worker node and node port.
 Alternatively, `pod` directs traffic to the Kubernetes Pod and its corresponding port.
 Finally, `cluster-ip' directs traffic to the Kubernetes Service's ClusterIP.

-The final two annotations are only read if, and only if, `loadbalancer.lbex/upstream-type=node`.
+The next two annotations are only read if, and only if, `loadbalancer.lbex/upstream-type=node`.

 <b>loadbalancer.lbex/node-set</b> - Selects the set of Kubernetes host worker nodes to add to the upstream for the load balancer.
 The default `host` ensures that traffic is only directed to nodes that are actively running a copy of the service's backend pod.
 By contrast, `all` will direct traffic to any available Kubernetes worker node.